CloudCannon/rosey/README.md

 ### Generate
 ##### ```generate```
 Generates a lookup table, called a “locale”, for these keys.
 The locale determines the content to be shown for each `data-rosey` key.
-The generated locale source is saved at `rosey/source.json`.
+The generated locale source is saved by default at `rosey/source.json`.

 #### Example: